Azure/azure-powershell/src/ResourceManager/Consumption/Commands.Consumption/help/Get-AzureRmConsumptionUsageDetail.md

 ```

 ### -Expand
-Expand the usages based on MeterDetails, or AdditionalProperties.
+Expand the usages based on MeterDetails, or AdditionalInfo.

 ```yaml
 Type: String